 Mega has also recently complied with the EU General Data Protection Regulations, which were implemented in May 2018.
 This is pretty much requisite but will help protect your privacy while using this service.

-Overall, a more than decent showing from Mega.nz in this department, and you can be quite confident that your data is safe with the company.
-However, I would still recommend that you encrypt your own data.
+Overall, a great showing from Mega.nz in the safety department.
+You can be quite confident that your data is safe with the company.

 There are four separate plans advertised by Mega.nz, and these can be seen in the table below: